Incorrect asylum refusals cost taxpayers £4.3m a year in admin costs alone

 “The system needs overhauling, with the addition of more translators and better training for Home Office staff,” he added.

-It comes after a report by the immigration watchdog this week found that asylum decision makers felt that their training did not fully equip them with the skills they need to interview applicants and decide their claims.
+It comes after a report by the immigration watchdog this week found that asylum decision-makers felt that their training did not fully equip them with the skills they needed to interview applicants and decide their claims.

-The Independent Chief Inspector for Borders and Immigration (ICIBI) was told by some Home Office staff that managers focused too much on the quantity of decisions than the quality.
+The Independent Chief Inspector of Borders and Immigration (ICIBI) was told by some Home Office staff that managers focused too much on the quantity of decisions as opposed to the quality.

 A separate report this week, by the Refugee Council, found that the majority of people who cross the Channel in small boats would be recognised as refugees in the UK, contradicting claims by the home secretary last month that 70 per cent of arrivals are “economic migrants”.

-Andy Hewett, head of advocacy at the charity, said it was “vital” that the Home Office work towards improving the decision-making process to ensure more decisions were right first time around and to avoid the need for cases to go to appeal in the first place.
+Andy Hewett, head of advocacy at the charity, said it was “vital” that the Home Office work towards improving the decision-making process to ensure more decisions are right first time round and to avoid the need for cases to go to appeal in the first place.

-“Appeals not only add additional costs to the Home Office, but are hugely damaging in terms of the additional anxiety and uncertainty for the men, women and children many of whom have experienced great trauma in lives,” he added.
+“Appeals not only add additional costs to the Home Office, but are hugely damaging in terms of the additional anxiety and uncertainty for the men, women and children, many of whom have experienced great trauma in their lives,” he added.

-Home secretary Priti Patel has pledged to “overhaul” the “broken” asylum system with a new set of immigration measures that she hopes to implement through the Nationality and Borders Bill, which is currently passing through Parliament.
+Home secretary Priti Patel has pledged to “overhaul” the “broken” asylum system with a new set of immigration measures that she hopes to implement through the Nationality and Borders Bill, which is currently passing through parliament.

-However her proposals - which include denying refuge to asylum seekers who arrive in the UK via unauthorised routes and the possibility of holding people offshore while their claims are processed - have been met with alarm by campaigners.
+However, her proposals – which include denying refuge to asylum seekers who arrive in the UK via unauthorised routes, as well as the possibility of holding people offshore while their claims are processed – have been met with alarm by campaigners.

 Elaine Cameron, chief executive of the Refugee Survival Trust, said the bill would “exacerbate” the issues and “do nothing to ensure that the UK benefits from the additional skills and resources on offer from asylum seekers”.

-“It is time that the government took a sensible approach to asylum and reviewed the right to work legislation, particularly given the current labour shortages the UK is experiencing,” she said.
+“It is time that the government took a sensible approach to asylum and reviewed the right-to-work legislation, particularly given the current labour shortages the UK is experiencing,” she said.

 She warned that people who “can and want” to contribute to the economy and society were “prohibited from doing so” due to “flawed decision-making and often lengthy delays”.